-- 1. An LDAP directory replaces your NIS master server and NIS maps.
+- An LDAP directory replaces your NIS master server and NIS maps.
 Map files and map transfers are no longer needed.
 LDAP replication uses more efficient updates instead of complete map builds and transfers. - 2.
 All NIS slave servers become NIS/LDAP Gateway servers.
-The NIS/LDAP Gateway servers run the ypldapd daemon, rather than the ypserv daemon. ypldapd requests information from the LDAP directory and serves the information back to the NIS clients.

-Overview of NIS/LDAP Gateway Summary of Installing and Configuring

-- 3. NIS clients continue to run the ypbind daemon, which establishes a connection to an NIS/LDAP Gateway server, enabling client processes to get information from the LDAP directory. - 4.
+The NIS/LDAP Gateway servers run the ypldapd daemon, rather than the ypserv daemon. ypldapd requests information from the LDAP directory and serves the information back to the NIS clients. - 3.
+NIS clients continue to run the ypbind daemon, which establishes a connection to an NIS/LDAP Gateway server, enabling client processes to get information from the LDAP directory. - 4.
 Users change their passwords using the ldappasswd command or an LDAP administration tool such as a web browser rather than the yppasswd command.
 Users must use an LDAP administration tool such as a web browser to change their personal information instead of chfn(1) and chsh(1).